brandonng2/UCSD-SET-Data-Scraper/README.md

 - beautifulsoup4
 - pandas

-Disclaimer: This project is intended for individuals working on data science or personal app projects who require well-formatted data.
+Disclaimer: This project is intended for individuals working on data science or personal app projects who require well-formatted data regarding UCSD course evaluation data.
 By providing a single dataset containing all necessary course evaluation data, this script allows project creators to focus on data cleaning and analysis instead of the data scraping process.

 # Installation & Usage